Norbert Provencher: Life

 Provencher was born in Nicolet, Quebec, in 1787 to Jean-Baptiste and Élisabeth Proulx Provencher.
 His parents were farmers.
 Provencher was educated at the Nicolet College Classique and the Quebec Seminary.
 He was ordained a priest in 1811.
 For several years he served as curate in various parishes.
 In 1818 he and two other priests were sent by Joseph-Octave Plessis, Bishop of Quebec, to open a mission on the Red River in present-day Manitoba, where the majority of settlers were Irish and Scottish Catholics.
-He was tasked with converting the scattered Indian nations and to care for the "delinquent Christians, who have adopted there the customs of the Indians.”
+He was tasked with converting the scattered Indian nations and to care for the "delinquent Christians, who have adopted there the customs of the Indians."
 At the time, Provencher did not speak English.

 They arrived at Fort Douglas in mid-July.
 Thomas Douglas, 5th Earl of Selkirk, a main share-holder in the Hudson's Bay Company gave the missionaries land on the east bank of the Red River.
 They immediately set to work to build a house before winter.
 Part of the building served as a chapel, which Provencher dedicated to famous missionary, Saint Boniface.
 The mission at Saint Boniface was highly successful; he baptized many of the local First Nations and Métis residents as well as many European settlers.
 In 1819, Provencher was appointed Auxiliary Bishop of Quebec with the titular title of Bishop of Juliopolis, and vicar general for the northwest.
 He was consecrated at Trois-Rivières in 1822.

-He returned to St. Boniface and built the school which is now known as the Université de Saint-Boniface, and in 1832 Saint-Boniface Cathedral.
+He returned to St. Boniface and built the school that is now known as the Université de Saint-Boniface and in 1832 Saint-Boniface Cathedral.
 In 1838, he founded a school to teach the weaving of wool provided by sheep brought into the colony.
-The Canadian settlers resisted his efforts to regularize concubinage with Indian and Metis women as they preferred the "“this liberty of being able to get rid of their wives.”
+The Canadian settlers resisted his efforts to regularize concubinage with Indian and Metis women and preferred "this liberty of being able to get rid of their wives."